 - Some suppliers have absolutely terrible shipping speeds: As you can see in the Pros sections, this usually isn't a problem anymore as long as you complete your research and find the right suppliers.
 However, many suppliers are still located in China or India and take 30-40 days to ship to a place like the United States.
 That's unacceptable and a recipe for canceled orders in our world of expected 2-5 day shipping.

-How to Start a Dropshipping Business: The Steps Required
+How to Start Dropshipping?
+The Steps Required:

 - Choose a Lucrative Product Niche for Your Dropshipping Business